brownieboy/acmo-deck-script/README.md

 # acmo-deck-script

 A SteamDeck/Linux script to help install TemplarGFX's Overhaul Mod for Aliens Colonial Marines (ACM).
+Seriously, you do *not* want to be playing the game without this mod.

 This script replicates the functionality of the .bat (Windows batch) file that comes with the installer zips for that Mod.
 Windows batch files don't run on Linux/SteamOS, plus the file paths would be all different even if it did run.
 The Windows batch file also assumes case insensitivity (i.e. Windows) when renaming stuff, whereas Linux/SteamOS is case sensitive.